 Step 3: Set Up the Permissioned Network

 Now it’s time to develop your network.
 Set up nodes, peers, orderers and certificate authorities (CAs).
 Assign role using role-based access control (RBAC) and secure communication with TLS encryption.
 Key storage can be handled by HSMs or cloud KMS solutions.
-A well structured setup ensures your network is both secure and efficient right from the start.
+A well-structured setup ensures your network is both secure and efficient right from the start.

 Step 4: Select the Blockchain Platform